AyushGupta51379/COMP_5331_Project_Fake_News_Detection/README.md

    macro avg       0.80      0.80      0.80      2624
 weighted avg       0.81      0.81      0.81      2624
 ```
-The training accuracy can reach 97%, but the test accuracy is only 68%.
-This means the model is just overfitting and does not really learn the underlying pattern of fake mews images without the help of GRU.

 # Alfred's updates
 80% train, 20% validation, batch size = 32, lr = 0.0001, epoch = 38, layer = 2